aio-libs/aioodbc/README.rst

 with asyncio_.
 It is rely on awesome pyodbc_ library, preserve same look and feel. *aioodbc* was written `async/await` syntax (PEP492_) thus not compatible with Python older then 3.5.
-Internally *aioodbc* employ threads to avoid blocking the event loop, btw threads_ are not that bad as you think :)
+Internally *aioodbc* employ threads to avoid blocking the event loop, btw threads_ are not that bad as you think, other drivers like motor_ use same aproach.

 **aioodbc** fully compatible and tested with uvloop_.
 Take a look on a test suite, all tests are executed with both: default and uvloop_.